schu4276/3601-lab2_client-server/README.md

 ## Setup

-We will be using [IntelliJ][intellij] for the rest of the course.
-It's made by the same company that made WebStorm, but provides powerful support for Java projects (not unlike Eclipse) as well as including basically everything WebStorm has, so web development is possible in IntelliJ.
+We will be using [IntelliJ IDEA][intellij-idea] for the rest of the course.
+It's made by the same company that made WebStorm, but provides powerful support for Java projects (not unlike Eclipse) as well as including basically everything WebStorm has, so web development is possible in IntelliJ IDEA.

 Open up IntelliJ and clone your fork of this repository from GitHub.
 When prompted if you would like create an IntelliJ project for the sources you've checked out, **select yes**.